 - The inner membrane is folded inside and forms projections termed ‘cristae’ which project into the inner side compartment known as the ‘matrix’.

-- They Oxidise pyruvic acid in which breakdown product of glucose takes place to release energy which stored in the form of ATP for ready use.
+- They Oxidise pyruvic acid which breakdown of the product of glucose takes place to release energy stored in the form of ATP for ready use.

 - This process of ATP formation in mitochondria is called cellular respiration.
 Mitochondria are also called the ‘powerhouse’ of a cell as it releases energy.